test antoine

 • Create safe spaces where young people can play football

-• Give disadvantaged children access to structured football training sessions so that they can spend their free time on the pitch instead of falling victim to the dangers and vices that surround them.
+• Give children from disadvantaged areas access to structured football coaching so that they can spend their free time on the pitch instead of falling victim to the dangers and vices that surround them

 • Teach children football skills and instil in them its core values (working together, team spirit, fair play, mutual aid and community) while shielding them from political, religious and sectarian conflicts

-• Promote the personal development social integration of the country’s young people
+• Promote the personal development and social integration of the country’s young people and help them to fill their after-school time

 Project content